apache/pekko/akka-docs/src/main/paradox/stream/actor-interop.md

 the queue and they will be emitted to the stream if there is demand from downstream, otherwise they will be buffered until request for demand is received.

-Use overflow strategy `akka.stream.OverflowStrategy.backpressure` to avoid dropping of elements if the buffer is full, instead the returned @scala[`Future`]@java[`CompletionStage`] does not complete until there is space in the buffer and `offer` should not be called again until it completes.
+Use overflow strategy `org.apache.pekko.stream.OverflowStrategy.backpressure` to avoid dropping of elements if the buffer is full, instead the returned @scala[`Future`]@java[`CompletionStage`] does not complete until there is space in the buffer and `offer` should not be called again until it completes.